-Landscape photography is different than portrait photography.
-Rather than shooting people and objects, you are simply shooting natural things in the world around you.
+Landscape photography is different than other types of photography.
+Rather than shooting people and objects in most genres, a landscape photographer shoots photos of natural things in the world around you.

 You typically don’t use artificial lighting with landscape images.
 The goal of a great landscape image is to capture the scene as you see it.